 Registration for classes is conducted online via the web at MyPortal.
 Students who enrolled in the previous semester or session preceding the enrollment term are eligible to register for classes.
 Students may check their date and time to register at MyPortal.

 The Mt.
 SAC Schedule of Classes, which indicates intended course offerings and teaching assignments for credit, noncredit and continuing education courses, is available on the Mt.
 SAC website at schedule of classes.
 The College reserves the right to cancel, reschedule or combine classes and to change professors where such action is deemed necessary.

 Students are charged an enrollment fee of $46 per unit and a mandatory Health Services fee for each term at Mt.
 San Antonio College.
-A Student Representation fee and an optional Student Activities fee are collected for Fall and Spring semesters only.
+A Student Representation fee, a Student Transportation Fee and an optional Student Activities fee are collected for Fall and Spring semesters only.
 In addition to these fees, non-resident and international students also pay tuition of $241 per unit.
 Students wishing to park in the student parking lots are required to have a valid Student Parking Permit which can be purchased online through the student portal.
 Fees are subject to change.
 Financial aid, scholarships and Board of Governors Fee Waiver (BOGW) may be available to assist with fee payment.
 Please consult the Schedule of Classes online for current fees and related information.
 (BP 5030, AP 5030)

 Students are responsible for purchase of their own textbooks and supplies.
 Costs for books and supplies for full-time students may average $300-$600 per semester depending on the program of study selected.